zsp2233000/MapleStoryAutoLevelUp/README.md

 Tune the configuration to suit your character

-Note that the advanced settings is still work in prograss.
+Note that the advanced settings is still work in progress.
 If you need to change advanced configs, please modify config_default.yaml

-### Run wihtout UI
+### Run without UI
 #### Run script
 ```
 python -m src.engine.MapleStoryAutoLevelUp